ReesMorrison/NetlifyBlogThemes/content/post/2021-03-08-time-to-his-coy-mistress-by-andrew-marvell/TimeCoy.md

 *The grave’s a fine and private place,  *
 *But none, I think, do there embrace.*

 &nbsp;

 Marvell’s passionate romancer fulminates against his mistress’ refusals and pace; acutely aware of the degradations of time and the inevitable loss of physical delight; he is aroused and wants to make love right now without all this extended foreplay.
 Every minute not seized means pleasure delayed, diminished or possibly lost.
 Time is of the essence.

-To read about subthemes of time that are not closely associated with this poem or the other three creative works, please visit [Additional Subthemes](https://themesfromart.com/post/2021-03-09-time-additional/timeadditional/).
+To consider subthemes of Time that are not closely associated with this poem or the other three creative works, please visit [Additional Subthemes](https://themesfromart.com/post/2021-03-09-time-additional/timeadditional/).
+Read this for more about [Themes from Art](http://bit.ly/3sRXopI).